News from the Department (2016)

 - Emily Garhart was selected to receive the 2016 USRA Thomas R. McGetchin Memorial Scholarship Award.
 She was selected from among 59 eligible applicants for one of the 5 USRA scholarship awards this year.
 A big congrats to Emily!

 - Professor Douglas Hamilton co-authored a paper, "Tidal Evolution of the Moon from a High-Obliquity, High-Angular-Momentum Earth," in the Advance Online edition of Nature.
 Using numerical models of the moon's explosive formation, Hamilton and his co-authors found that the impact that formed the moon could have caused calamitous changes to Earth's rotation and the tilt of its spin axis.
-For the full CMNS press release, click here
+Read the CMNS release New Model Explains the Moon's Weird Orbit.

-- A NASA press release featured grad student Krista Smith's work for the Kepler-Swift Active Galaxies and Stars Survey (KSwAGS).
+- A NASA press release NASA Missions Harvest a Passel of 'Pumpkin' Stars featured grad student Krista Smith's work for the Kepler-Swift Active Galaxies and Stars Survey (KSwAGS).
 Her team combined observations from the Kepler and Swift space missions (Krista led the Swift analysis), and they conducted followup observations of unusual stars with high X-ray output.
 They discovered that these stars spin so quickly that they are distorted into 'pumpkin' shapes!
 These stars are believed to be the result of closely-orbiting binary stars which have merged together.

 - Professor Suvi Gezari has won the CMNS Board of Visitors Junior Faculty Award.
 Suvi is a world leader in time-domain astronomy, a field identified by the NRC Decadal Panel as a "key frontier discovery area."
 She is internationally recognized for her work on tidal disruption events (TDEs), in which a star is tidally torn apart by a supermassive black hole.
 She pioneered the technique of using the variations in light emitted to estimate the key black hole parameters, mass and spin.
 Congratulations!